Better the next day, this savory Guinness Wheat Bread is more savory than sweet and requires no rise time or yeast.

 Guinness Wheat Bread Ingredients & Instructions

-Preheat oven to 425º and grease a 9 x 5 x 2 1/2 inch load pan with butter.
+- Preheat oven to 425º and grease a 9 x 5 x 2 1/2 inch loaf pan with butter.